I recently received a package from a reader, I love it when that happens. He sent me two black and white APS film cartridges.

 I actually liked using the camera.
 It looks cool and is very light to carry.
 Only having 8 shots means if you use it regularly you really have to think about what you are doing.
 The two similar shots on the first roll was due to the fact I couldn’t remember if I had taken the shot or not…that is something to be aware of too.
 On the whole, the shots are quite sharp.

-Keep or sell: Keep, it isn’t worth anything monetarily.
+Keep or sell: I left it in Japan with a friend as it wasn’t worth anything monetarily.
 It might look cool on a shelf, though.

 I am almost at the end of my trip back to Yorkshire for the summer.
 I had some cameras waiting to play with and some destinations I wanted to visit.
 One destination was the Science and Media Museum in Bradford.
 There was a great collection of cameras from many eras, there were many bakelite cameras.
 I had many of the cameras on display and some similar ones, but I realised I didn’t have anything like the bakelites or box brownies.
 So I decided to go on eBay and find one.
 There were plenty to choose from, I just chose the cheapest.